 The Finnish Beekeepers' Association is the only beekeepers’ association in Finland.
 The association arranges courses in basic beekeeping, diseases and queen rearing annually.
 The magazine "Mehiläinen" is published for the members six times a year.

-Important bee plants in Finland are turnip rape (Brassica spp.), rasberry (Rubus), clovers (Trifolium), willows (Salix),apple (Malus domestica) etc. The economical value of honey bee pollination in Finland is at least 22,2 million euros among the most important crops.
+Important bee plants in Finland are turnip rape (Brassica spp.), raspberry (Rubus), clovers (Trifolium), willows (Salix), apple (Malus domestica) etc. The economical value of honey bee pollination in Finland is at least 22,2 million euros among the most important crops.

 The Finnish Beekeepers' Association maintains a network of scale hives to help beekeepers follow the progress of the honeyflow.
-Beekeepers can see when honeyfow starts and stops in their area from internet page.
+Beekeepers can see when honeyflow starts and stops in their area from internet page.